Whippomorpha: Relationship with humans

-Cetaceans have also had an extensive history with humans.
-The primary threats to cetaceans are direct danger (from whaling), and indirect damage to whale habitats (through pollution and overfishing).
-Commercial shipping, petroleum drilling and coastal development can disrupt cetacean habitats.
+Cetaceans also have an extensive history with humans.
+The main threats to cetaceans are direct danger (whaling), and indirect damage to habitat (through pollution and overfishing).
+Commercial shipping, oil drilling and coastal development can disrupt cetacean habitats.
 Thousands of cetaceans are affected by bycatching every year.
-Some evidence also exists that human-generated sound may account for increases in the rate of cetacean strandings.
+Some evidence also exists that human-generated sound may account for increases in the rate of whale stranding.

 Whales were inspirations for many mythical creatures, including the Leviathan, which was associated with the Behemoth.
-Dolphins are mentioned in historical literature far more frequently than whales.
+Dolphins are mentioned in historical literature far more often than whales.
 Stories of dolphins typically include them playing a role in helping shipwrecked sailors or guiding lost ships.
-In the 20th century, perceptions of whales changed, and now tourism for the purposes of whale-watching has become very popular.
+In the 20th century, perceptions of whales changed, and now tourism for the purposes of whale watching has become very popular.
 Cetaceans are revered for their immense size, intelligent and playful dispositions, displays of speed in water, and contributions to scientific research.

 Whales have been kept in captivity by humans for research and entertainment for centuries.
 Particularly popular are killer whales.
 Conservation and animal rights organizations have been vehemently opposed to the captivity of these cetaceans.
-It is common for captive killer whales to display aggression towards other whales and their trainers.
+It is common for captive killer whales to display aggression toward other whales and their trainers.
 Bottlenose dolphins are also popular, due to their friendly behavior.
 They also fare better in captivity than other cetaceans.